KashikiDraco/paperme/README.md

 # paperme

-some paper or ideas that seems to be need a place but cannot be reality (in some cases,financial reason)
+some paper or ideas that seems to be need a place but cannot be reality. (in some cases,financial reason).
+Yes Repo is more likely a place to pour all your Idea about IT Project and We can do research together

 # paperme wiki page
 <a href='https://github.com/vickydasta/paperme/wiki'> paperme wiki page </a>